 Let’s start with definitions:

 - Gamification is the adaptation of a task so that it takes on the form of a game

-- Incentivisation is the act of providing incentives to make something more attractive
+- Incentivization is the act of providing incentives to make something more attractive

-Common incentivisation programs include “carrots” to reward travellers with financial compensation, vouchers or gifts for booking the cheaper travel option.
+Common incentivization programs include “carrots” to reward travelers with financial compensation, vouchers or gifts for booking the cheaper travel option.

-Have you ever thought of all consequences to incentivisation?
+Have you ever thought of all consequences to incentivization?

 Productivity: traveling for business is tiring.
-Don’t you think traveling in good conditions (access to a business lounge, direct flights, …) can help business travellers be efficient while on the go?
+Don’t you think traveling in good conditions (access to a business lounge, direct flights, …) can help business travelers be efficient while on the go?

-Safety and security: traveling cheap can lead to risky behaviours and situations like booking a hotel in an unsafe area or traveling at night in some cities.
-Would you risk that for your travellers?
+Safety and security: traveling cheap can lead to risky behaviors and situations like booking a hotel in an unsafe area or traveling at night in some cities.
+Would you risk that for your travelers?

 Fairness: not all your employees travel.
 How will you justify that some colleagues earn a lot more money because they do?
 And how do you reward the travel arrangers?